Approval voting in the first four USA presidential elections 1788-1800

 The abstract of Professor Jack H. Nagel's paper The Burr Dilemma in Approval Voting, Journal of Politics 69,1 (February 2007) 43-58] said

 Quote from Nagel's abstract: It has not previously been recognized that the first four presidential elections (1788-1800) were conducted using a variant of approval voting.
 That experiment ended disastrously in 1800 with the infamous Electoral College tie between Jefferson and Burr.
+[After that, the 12th amendment then changed the presidential election system.]

 But the early USA was not precisely using "approval voting" because there was a 2-vote limit (genuine approval voting has no limit on the number of approved candidates).
 This 2-vote limit would have made almost no difference if almost all electors would not have wanted to approve more than 2 candidates anyway.
 In such cases it was effectively the same thing as approval voting.
 That was probably true in 1788, 1792, and 1800 – i.e. these three elections were effectively approval voting – but is more dubious in 1796 because in that one there were 13 candidates so quite possibly a decent number of electors would have wanted to approve more than two if permitted.